Window Display Sponsored by Neiman Marcus

-My class had the privilege of designing & installing a window display at the luxury department store Neiman Marcus.As the class-elected creative director, my role was to lead the design process, prepare it for assembly, and direct its assembly, all in 2 weeks.
+My class had the privilege of designing and installing a window display at the luxury department store Neiman Marcus.As the class-elected creative director, I led the design process, prepared it for assembly, and directed its installation, all within two weeks.

 Role: Creative Director Team Size: 16 Project Length: 2 Weeks Installation Location: Neiman Marcus, Austin, TX Workflow: AutoCAD, Adobe Illustrator, Laser Cutter